Decentralized Mesh Network Peer

 How Peer Discovery Works

-The peer discovery process is fully automated:
+The peer discovery and trust process is fully automated when servers share a cluster PIN:

-- Beacon Broadcast: Each server broadcasts UDP beacons on the local network
+- Beacon Broadcast: Each server broadcasts UDP beacons on the local network (multicast group

-- Auto-Reconnect: Lost connections are automatically re-established
+- Auto-Reconnect: Lost connections are automatically re-established on the next beacon cycle.

 Peer Communication Flow